-The recommended ways to installing the dependencies is to use virtual environment in python. . is used to manage Python packages for different projects.
+The recommended way to installing the dependencies is to use virtual environment in python.
+The module used to manage and create the virtual environment in Python is venv : https://docs.python.org/3/library/venv.html. is used to manage Python packages for different projects.
 Using virtual environment allows to avoid installing Python packages globally which could break system tools or other projects.
 To install virtual environment on a specific platform, see the following command line input

 macOS and Linux: